tysonjh/fixme/README.md

 # FIXME

-Generate compiler warnings with FIXMEs.
+Generate compiler warnings with FIXMEs and TODOs.
+FIXMEs are used to identify a known bug or issue in code that requires a solution.
+TODOs are used to identify improvement areas such as optimizations or refactorings.
+The syntax to use FIXME and TODO is the same, so the examples below work for both.
+Also don't worry about the overhead incurred using FIXME, it operates at compile time so there are no runtime costs!

 There are two ways to use FIXME,

 * as an expression within the body of a class/object/method
 * as an annotation